Where No One Has Gone Before

-"Where No One Has Gone Before" is the sixth episode of the American science-fiction television series Star Trek: The Next Generation, which originally aired October 26, 1987, in broadcast syndication in the United States.
-A high-definition, remastered version of the episode received a limited theatrical release for one day (along with the episode "Datalore") to celebrate the 25th anniversary of the series on July 23, 2012.
-The story was originally developed with the title "Where None Have Gone Before" and was based on Diane Duane's book, The Wounded Sky.
-Duane and Michael Reaves pitched the idea to David Gerrold and Gene Roddenberry, and then submitted a script.
-Their script was subsequently rewritten by Maurice Hurley, whose first effort was poorly received; however, he subsequently rewrote it and that version was filmed.
-The episode was the first of the series directed by Rob Bowman, who went on to direct 12 more episodes.
-It was the only Star Trek: The Next Generation assignment for writers Duane and Reaves.
+"Where No One Has Gone Before" is the sixth episode of the American science fiction television series Star Trek: The Next Generation, originally aired on October 16, 1987 in broadcast syndication in the United States.
+A high definition remastered version of the episode also received a limited theatrical release for one day alongside the episode "Datalore" to celebrate the 25th anniversary of the series on July 23, 2012.
+The story was originally developed under the title of "Where None Have Gone Before" and was based on Diane Duane's book The Wounded Sky.
+Together with Michael Reaves, they submitted a script after first pitching the idea to David Gerrold and Gene Roddenberry.
+The script was subsequently rewritten by Maurice Hurley whose first effort was poorly received, but the subsequently re-written version was filmed.
+The episode was the first on the show to be directed by Rob Bowman, who would go on to direct a further twelve episodes.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In "Where No One Has Gone Before", the Enterprise is visited by Mr. Kosinski (Stanley Kamel) and an alien known as the Traveler (Eric Menyuk).
-The Traveler sends the Enterprise to distant parts of the universe, and help is required from Wesley Crusher (Wil Wheaton) to bring the ship back home.
+Set in the 24th century, the series follows the adventures of the crew of the Starfleet starship Enterprise-D. In this episode, the Enterprise is visited by Mr. Kosinski (Stanley Kamel) and an alien called the Traveler (Eric Menyuk).
+The Traveler's effects on the ship sends it to distant parts of the Universe, and he requires the help of Wesley Crusher (Wil Wheaton) to bring the ship back home.

-In this episode, Menyuk made the first of three appearances as the Traveler.
-Biff Yeager made his first appearance as the longest-running chief engineer of the first season.
+Eric Menyuk made the first of three appearances as the Traveler in this episode.
+He had previously been considered for the part of Data.
+Biff Yeager made his first appearance as the longest running Chief Engineer of the first season.
+Some of the effects in this episode were created in Robert Legato's basement using water reflections and Christmas tree lights, while a Klingon Targ was created using a tame wild boar in a costume.
+The episode received mostly positive comments, with negative comments mostly reserved for the character of Wesley Crusher.